mapanet/NSE/docs/04_NSE_Intersections.md

 #### Validation 1

-Displays a table with percentages, check visually not all percentages _PCT fields are NULL when NSE_TOTAL > 0 If NSE_TOTAL > 0, at least one _PCT must have a value, but typically several must have a value.
+Displays a table with percentages, check visually not all percentages _PCT fields are NULL when DWELLINGS_TOTAL > 0 If DWELLINGS_TOTAL > 0, at least one _PCT must have a value, but typically several must have a value.

 #### Validation 2